fabferri/az-pattern/nat-uncomplicated-firewall/README.md

                 metric: 10
     version: 2
 ```
 **NOTE: the structure of yaml file is indentation-oriented.
 Indentation is defined as space characters at the start of a line.
-If indentation is not properly netplan returns failures with the network configuration**
+If indentation is not properly set, netplan returns failures with the network configuration**

 Apply the new network configuration: